Somebody239/PackPal/README.md

-# 🎒 PackPal — Your Smart Packing Assistant
+# 🎒 PackPal: Your Smart Packing Assistant

 PackPal is an intelligent iOS app that helps travelers pack smarter, faster, and stress-free.
-Using on-device AI, PackPal generates personalized packing lists based on trip details, activities, and weather — all while keeping your data private.
+Using on-device AI, it generates personalized packing lists based on trip details, activities, and weather, all while keeping your data private.

 ## ✨ Features

-- 🧳 **AI-Powered Packing Lists**: Personalized based on your trip duration, destination, and activities.
+- **AI-Powered Packing Lists**: Personalized based on trip duration, destination, and activities.
-- 🌤️ **Smart Context Awareness**: Automatically adjusts for weather conditions.
+- **Smart Context Awareness**: Automatically adjusts for weather and conditions.
-- 🔒 **On-Device Privacy**: Built with Core ML — no cloud or account required.
+- **On-Device Privacy**: Built with Core ML to keep all data local.
-- 🧠 **Natural Language Input**: Type "4-day ski trip in Alberta" and PackPal knows exactly what to include.
+- **Natural Language Input**: Type phrases like "4-day ski trip in Alberta" and PackPal knows what to include.
-- 📱 **Modern Design**: Clean, intuitive UIKit interface with consistent color themes.
+- **Modern Design**: Clean, intuitive UIKit interface with consistent color themes.

 ## 🛠️ Built With